Nigeria: Over 20 Countries for Freestyle Football African Championship

-Feet 'n' Tricks, the organisers of Freestyle Football in the country, has announced that over 20 African countries will take part in the maiden edition of first ever Africa Freestyle Football Championship to be hosted by Nigeria.
+Feet 'n' Tricks, the organisers of Freestyle Football in the country, has announced that over 20 African countries will be taking part in the first-ever Africa Freestyle Football Championship to be hosted by Nigeria.

-After the successful hosting of the maiden edition last year, the chairman of the organisation, Valentine Ozigbo disclosed in Lagos at the weekend that the Nigeria championship gave birth to the African Championships, adding that they were looking forward to an exciting competition this year.
+After the successful hosting of the Nigerian championship last year, the Chairman of the organisation, Valentine Ozigbo, said the competition actually gave birth to the African Championships.

-He added that some of the best freestylers on the continent converging on one stage for one of the most entertaining aspects of football.
+Speaking during a Press Launch of the championship at the weekend, Ozigbo said the LOC was looking forward to an exciting competition this year with some of the best freestylers on the continent converging on one stage for the most entertaining aspects of football.

 "We broke a lot of records last year as attested to by the World Freestyle Football Association," he said.

-"Our event was adjudged to be the most female participated championship in the entire world and hope to see more of that this year.
+"Our event was adjudged to be the one that gave most room to female participants at the championship in the entire world and hope to see more of that this year.

-"I want to use this opportunity to appreciate all our sponsors as we try to make this year's own even more bigger and better.
+"I want to use this opportunity to appreciate all our sponsors as we try to make this year's event even bigger and better.

 "Registration for this tournament is currently open to both male and female freestylers of African descent and it will close on August 15.
 It will be done via the company's website, www.feetandtricks.com.